1 July 2020 update

-We are taking the necessary precautions to minimise and contain the spread of COVID-19 for the wellbeing of our global team, operations and the communities where we work and live.
-This requires us to continuously assess and adapt our response.
+We are taking the necessary precautions to minimise and prevent the spread of COVID-19 for the wellbeing of our global team, operations and the communities where we work and live.

-In alignment with our commitment to be a responsible employer and partner, the advice of the World Health Organisation and that of the Governments and regulatory agencies of each country we work in, our focus is prevention, preparedness, response and recovery.
+In alignment with our commitment to be a responsible employer and partner, we subscribe to the advice of the World Health Organisation and the Governments and regulatory agencies of each country we work in.
+Our focus is prevention, preparedness, response and recovery for all our workplace and community activities.

 OceanaGold’s corporate offices